openbaton/docs/docs/vnfpackage.md

 This VNFD can later be referenced in a NSD by its id to make use of it.
 A more detailed explanation of the VNFD can be found [here][vnfd-link].

-**Note** The name of the file is not important but the suffix .json since the VNFPackageManagement is looking for this kind of file format.
+**Note** The name of the file is not important but the file extension .json is, since the VNFPackageManagement is looking for this kind of file format.

 ## scripts